 Professor at KI since 2008, firstly of Clinical Alcohol and Drug Addiction Research (adjunct) and, as of 2010, of Psychiatry (full professor).

-Clinical Director of the Stockholm Centre for Dependency Disorders, a psychiatric clinic of the Stockholm County Council, since 2011.
+Clinical Director of the Stockholm Centre for Dependency Disorders, Stockholm County Health Care (SLSO), since 2011.

 Vice chair, Dept of Clinical Neuroscience 2007-2011.
 Director, Stockholm Centre for Psychiatry Research 2007-2011

 Member of the Karolinska Institutet Docentur Committee, 2003-2008 (vice chair 2006-2008).

 Board Certified Specialist in Psychiatry (1998); Addiction medicine (2018)

 Swedish Research Council - Chair, Review Panel D2 (psychiatry; neurology) 2016, 2018-2019; Review Panel for Mental Health 2020

 Swedish Research Council - Elected member of the Scientific Council for Medicine and Health 2010-2012